TexasInstruments/simplelink-lowpower-f2-sdk/examples/rtos/LP_CC2652R7/drivers/i2secho/README.md

 * Mount the CC3200 Audio BoosterPack.

-* Connect headphones or speakers to the Audio BoosterPack and the audio source.
+* Connect headphones or speakers to the Audio BoosterPack, as well as an audio source

 * Run the example. `CONFIG_GPIO_LED_0` turns ON to indicate driver initialization is complete.

-* Sounds captured audio line in are echoed after basic filtering.
+* Sounds captured on audio line in are echoed after basic filtering.

 * The quality of the audio output is directly related to the quality of your audio source.
 For this purpose, avoid using a highly disturbed audio source.